nanvel/blog/2016/11/web-development.md

 - synchronization (ensure only one thread writes or reads the same data at any time, atomic)

 See [Thread Synchronization Mechanisms in Python](http://effbot.org/zone/thread-synchronization.htm).

+## Shifts in software engineering

+The cloud has effectively knocked down the logistical and economic barriers to accessing production-ready infrastructure.
+Any organization or individual can now harness the same technologies powering some of the biggest companies in the world (Monitoring Modern Infrastructure by John Matson and K Young).